nyberry/intersectional-fairness-toolkit/README.md

 ## Overview of module

 `data.py` handles dataset loading.

 `preprocess.py` handles preprocessing, and train / test splitting.

 `groups.py` creates intersectional group labels from protected attributes

+Together, these functions take the raw dataset, process it, and supply the protected-group inputs needed for fairness metrics functions.

 ## Loading a dataset